How to Make Elderberry Syrup

-We got very lucky this year and didn’t really get sick until last week!
+We got very lucky this year and didn't really get sick until last week!
 We all came down with congestion and cough.
 I guess the conventional protocol would be to give my daughter a decongestant and Tylenol but I would never use any of that stuff.
 Running the humidifier and diffusing some essential oils really helped all of us but the thing that really helped us get over it fast was elderberry syrup.
 You can buy it in the store but its much cheaper and healthier to make it yourself.
-The recipe makes a lot and costs much less then the tiny bottles you can buy premade.
+The recipe makes a lot and costs much less then the tiny bottles you can buy pre-made.
 Also, making it yourself you can make it with raw honey which has added health benefits.
-The store bought bottle is made with cane sugar which isn’t beneficial at all.
+The store bought bottle is made with cane sugar which isn't beneficial at all.

 How to make Elderberry Syrup:

-1 cup dried elderberries, get organic elderberries online here
+1 cup dried elderberries

 4 cups filtered water